Timsmall94/simple-Blog/README.md

 # simple-Blog

-this is a simple blog created using the python fastapi Framework.
+This is a simple blog created using the python fastapi Framework.